 Yes, employees and self-employed workers who have lost their job because of Covid-19 are entitled to a special COVID-19 Pandemic Unemployment Payment.
 See a summary of employee entitlements here.

-The government has set up a Wage Subsidy Scheme, details of which can be found here.
+The government has set up an Employment Wage Subsidy Scheme, details of which can be found here.

 16. What are an employer’s workers compensation obligations if an employee travelled to an affected area for work and contracted COVID-19?